-- 79. As described in section 2, the Code frames a significant part of our wider scope responsibilities in terms of four audit dimensions.
-As part of our annual audit we consider and report against these four dimensions: - financial sustainability - financial management - governance and transparency; and - value for money. - 80.
+- 80. As described in section 2, the Code frames a significant part of our wider scope responsibilities in terms of four audit dimensions: - financial sustainability - financial management - governance and transparency; and - value for money. - 81.
 Our planned audit work against these four areas is risk based and proportionate.
-Our initial assessment builds upon the understanding of SPT's key priorities and risks which we developed from previous years, along with discussions with management and review of committee minutes and key strategy documents. - 81.
-The risk profile of public bodies for the 2020/21 audits is significantly affected by the COVID-19 pandemic.
-The pandemic has highlighted the importance of many long-standing issues facing public sector bodies such as the need for good governance, openness and transparency, and effective longer-term planning to deliver better outcomes.
-The risks and challenges associated with these issues have become greater due to the pandemic. - 82.
-In 2020/21, Audit Scotland has requested that external auditors focus
+Our initial assessment builds upon the understanding of SPT's key priorities and risks which we developed from previous years, along with discussions with management and review of committee minutes and key strategy documents. - 82.
+We have identified one significant risk to the wider scope of our audit (Exhibit 4).
+We have not, at this stage, identified any significant risks in relation to the other dimensions. - 83.

-- on risks relating to governance and transparency, financial sustainability and counter-fraud arrangements in light of the impact of COVID-19.
-We will consider these risk areas in the context of our wider scope audit work and include commentary in our annual audit report as appropriate. - 83.
-At this stage of our audit planning process, we have identified one significant risk to the wider scope of our audit (Exhibit 4).
-We have not, at this stage, identified any significant risks in relation to the other dimensions.
 Audit planning however is a continuous process and we will report any identified significant risks, as they relate to the four dimensions, in our annual audit report.
 Exhibit 5 summarises our audit work in respect of each dimension.